zouguojian/Traffic-speed-prediction/README.md

 2. ST-ANet: Spatio-temporal Attention learning network

-Both manuscripts have been submitted to IEEE Transactions on Intelligent Transportation Systems TITS journal！！！ Both codes have been uploaded in the Git-Hub page
+manuscript_1 has been submitted to IEEE Transactions on Intelligent Transportation Systems TITS journal！！！ Both codes have been uploaded in the Git-Hub page